Using Google Drive to Share and Store Your Files

 With an Android phone, you can set up your photos to sync to Google’s My Photos folder in Drive automatically.
 You’ll find most of the sync settings for Google in the Settings section of your Android phone.
-You’ll be able to access any files in your Google Drive by using the Google Drive App, which comes with most Android Phones.
+You’ll be able to access any files by using the App, which comes with most Android Phones.
 Users can install Google Drive’s app on most platforms.

-Users can access Google Drive through a web browser even without an app.
+Users can access your files through a web browser even without an app.
 Any files you edit from Google Drive will then update and sync across other devices.
 So if you have edited a doc file on the Drive, the updates will appear when you next access that document on any of the other platforms.

 A Caution with Cloud Storage

 Use caution when using Cloud Storage.
-Although Drive is reasonably secure, nothing is 100% secure on the internet.
+Although this is reasonably secure, nothing is 100% secure on the internet.

 Put nothing in cloud storage that you wouldn’t want someone else to gain access to.
 This includes bank account information, tax information, and passwords.